 - Perfect training peak to prepare for a future attempt of Everest

 - Manalsu veteran American and Sherpa staff that have successfully led 3 previous trips with 100% Summit Success

 Highlights of our trip

-- Meals prepared by our top cook staff
+- The best meals prepared by our top cook staff

-- Veteran American mountain guide with over a decade of guiding in Nepal, including Manaslu, to ensure seamless delivery and safety procedures
+- Veteran American mountain guide with over a decade of guiding in Nepal, including Manaslu three times, to ensure seamless delivery and safety procedures

-- Communications tent with access to satellite phone and email, dispatches of the team´s progress on our news site
+- Communications tent with access to satellite phone and email, dispatches of the team progress on our news site

 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers

-- Accommodation in Kathmandu at the Yak and Yeti Hotel
+- Single Accommodation in Kathmandu at the Yak and Yeti Hotel

 Our expeditions will utilize 4 camps on the mountain.
 Our recent experience shows that adding a mid camp 3 before the high camp, will greatly increase the summit chances for all climbers on the summit push by making for shorter movement days.

 Our philosophy is to approach all mountains with great care, recognizing the hazards involved in climbing high-altitude glaciated peaks.
 Manaslu is one of the highest mountains in the world, posing all the risks that come with such an impressive peak.
 That being said, the Northeast aspect of the mountain is accessible due to less objective hazard.
 We plan to utilize a highly experienced staff, top-notch safety and mountain equipment, fixed rope in exposed or otherwise dangerous sections of the route, and slow conservative acclimatization to minimize our risk.

-The expedition in 2014 will be led by Ryan Waters.
+The expedition in 2015 will be organized by Ryan Waters.
 He has in-depth experience leading expeditions to 8000-meter mountains in Nepal, Tibet, and Pakistan.
 Our Sherpa logistics partners have worked in the expedition business for over a decade as a top Nepali logistics organizer and expedition management team.
-Our team has experience organizing multiple expeditions to mountains including Manaslu, Everest, K2, Dhaulagiri, Cho Oyu, Broad Peak, Lhotse, Gasherbrum 2, Gasherbrum 1, and several 5000m to 7000m Himalayan mountains.
+Our team has experience organizing multiple expeditions to mountains including three trips to Manaslu, Everest, K2, Dhaulagiri, Cho Oyu, Broad Peak, Lhotse, Gasherbrum 2, Gasherbrum 1, and several 5000m to 7000m Himalayan mountains.